 (1) $(M_{\infty},p_{\infty},d_{\infty})$ is a complex manifold which is biholomorphic to $\mathbb{C}^n$.
 Moreover, it has "$BK\geq 0$" with K\"ahler current $\omega=\frac{\sqrt{-1}}{2}\partial\bar{\partial}r^2$, where $r$ is the radial function on $M_{\infty}$.

-(2) There exists a complete family of gradient expanding K\"ahler-Ricci soliton coming out of $M_{\infty}$, i.e. there exists $(M_{\infty},h(t))$ a family of gradient expanding K\"ahler-Ricci soliton with nonnegative bisectional curvature such that $h(t)\rightarrow d_{\infty}$ as $t\rightarrow 0$ in the Gromov-Hausdorff sense.
+(2) There exists a complete family of expanding gradient K\"ahler-Ricci solitons coming out of $M_{\infty}$, i.e. there exists $(M_{\infty},h(t))$ a family of expanding gradient K\"ahler-Ricci soliton metrics with nonnegative bisectional curvature such that $h(t)\rightarrow d_{\infty}$ as $t\rightarrow 0$ in the Gromov-Hausdorff sense.

 (3) $\operatorname{dim}_{\mathbb{C}}\mathcal{O}_{d}(M_{\infty})=\operatorname{dim}_{\mathbb{C}}\mathcal{O}_{d}(M)$ for any $d\geq 0$.
 And there exists a n-tuple of polynomial growth functions $(z_{1\infty},\cdots,z_{n\infty})$ serving as a proper biholomorphism onto $\mathbb{C}^n$.
 Each $z_{i\infty}$ is of homogeneous degree $d_{\operatorname{min}}^{(i)}$.
 They satisfy